 Closing the gap – a commitment to gender equality

-Our partnership with UN Women National Committee (NC) Australia has made it possible for six inspiring women to undertake the MBA through a full scholarship since we launched the collaboration in 2014.
+Our partnership with UN Women NC Australia has made it possible for seven inspiring women to undertake the MBA through a full scholarship since we launched the collaboration in 2014.
+This year, we extended the partnership to also include a scholarship for our Global Executive MBA.

 The calibre of our recipients is a true testament to the work being done by these women to advance gender equality and make an impact in their communities through their expertise and influence.
-They also highlight the strength of students in our MBA cohort.
+They also highlight the strength of students in our management education programs.

 Nancy Nguyen was our inaugural recipient in 2014.
 A Perth based Commercial Manager for Woodside Energy with 11 years in the oil and gas industry, she is helping to transform the future of green energy, as well as further empower others on issues of gender diversity in the sector.